ray-project/ray/doc/source/serve/dev-workflow.md

 Drawbacks:

 - Doesn't test HTTP endpoints.
-- Doesn't test multi-node clusters, can't use GPUs if your local machine doesn't have them.
+- Can't use GPUs if your local machine doesn't have them.

 Let's see a simple example.